 Committee of Adjustment/Property Standards

-The Committee of Adjustment/Property Standards Committee is a quasi judicial body and hears Applications for Minor Variances and Consent.
-Minor variance applications are required under Secotion 45 of Planning Act, where a proposal can not meet the intent of the Zoning By-law.
-Minor variance applications are also required, for enlargement or extension of a building or structure that is legally non-conforming, or for the expansion of a non-conforming use.
-Applications for Consent under Section 53 of the Planning Act are required to sever a property or for any agreement, mortgage or lease that extends for 21 years or more.
+The Committee of Adjustment/Property Standards Appeal Committee is a quasi-judicial body and hears Applications for Minor Variances and Consent.
+Minor variance applications are required under Section 45 of the Planning Act, where a proposal can not meet the intent of the Zoning By-law.
+Minor variance applications are also required, for the enlargement or extension of a building or structure that is legally non-conforming, or for the expansion of a nonconforming use.
+Applications for Consent under Section 53 of the Planning Act are required to sever a property or for any agreement, mortgage, or lease that extends for 21 years or more.

 As a Property Standards Appeal Committee, if an owner or occupant upon whom an order has been served is not satisfied with the terms or conditions of the order may appeal to the committee by sending a NOTICE OF APPEAL.
 The Committee shall conduct a hearing and make a decision with respect to the order.

 Composition of Committee

 The Committee of Adjustment/Property Standards Committee is composed of five (5) voting members.
 Citizen members are appointed in accordance with the corporate policy known as “Recruitment and Selection – Committee/Local Committee Appointments”.